How to clean a Panama hat - sweat stains, mould, dirt and spills

 COFFEE, WINE & LIQUIDS

-Red wine can be difficult, and I would recomend a hydrogen peroxide dilution to solve that problem.
+Red wine can be difficult, and I would recommend a hydrogen peroxide dilution to solve that problem.
 The wine will soak into the fibres and run along them, so you will need to be patient.

 STAINS ON RIBBONS

 Typically your ribbons will be made of polyester so they can be cleaned with diluted dish soap and water.
 Pat them dry and everything will look like new.
+If they are silk, be very careful as they can run easily.

-MOULD & MOLD
+MOULD

 Now this can be tricky.
 Once the mould is alive in the hat fibres it can spread like crazy.
-It is very rare, but it does happen, particularly in the tropics where it is a common problem in houses.
+It is very rare, but it does happen, particularly in the tropics, where it is a common problem in houses.
 When your hat is stored wet from wearing, and the right fungus has found a home, it will destroy your hat.

-First off you need to kill the fungus - spraying it with vinegar is a good start.
+First off, you need to kill the fungus - spraying it with vinegar is a good start.
 Give it a light mist and let it soak in for several hours.
 Then pat it down to remove the vinegar.
 If that doesn't work, you may need to use professional mould treatments.
 Be aware, that your hat contacts your skin, and those nasty chemicals should be treated as such - rinse and remove them carefully.

 Once the mould is stopped, you will need to use a hydrogen peroxide dilution to get the black stains out.
 This may not work, depending on how bad it is.
 Try it on a small area to see first.